 They met in Nevada and left together to start a new life in NYC where they met native Staten Islander Mr. Bobby Lee.
 Bobby's no stranger to swingin', high-energy Rock.
 All night long he keeps folks on their feets with his stylish beats.

 Together since Summer of 2012, The Bloodshots have been making waves and making friends around New York City with their honest approach to roots-Rockabilly.
 Known for their charismatic stage-presence and entertaining live show (Don't be surprised if Little Lesley hops right up on her bass in high-heels), The Bloodshots keep it rolling at NYC’s most famous Honkey Tonks and beyond.
-In their short time together, they are tearing up the rockabilly circuit and have shared the stage with legends: Robert Gordon, The Rockats, The Rip ‘Em Ups, Jittery Jack with Miss Amy, Daddy Long Legs, and Bloodshot Bill.
+In their short time together, they are tearing up the rockabilly circuit and have shared the stage with legends: Kim Lenz, Robert Gordon, The Rockats, The Koffin Kats, Jack Rabbit Slim, The Rip ‘Em Ups, and Jittery Jack with Miss Amy.

 “On Fire” is The Bloodshots debut album, featuring 13 original songs of their brand of roots-rockabilly-twang.
 Songs range from dark, lonesome country to finger poppin’ head boppin’ feet flyin’ rock n’ roll.
 It has received critical acclaim from around the world, including England, France, Spain and Germany.

 “This is a strong collection of rock n roll numbers with an old school feel to them.”
 “They retain a traditional rockabilly sound but keep a freshness and sense of urgency which makes this a really strong album.”
 Paul Hastings, Mudkiss Magazine